mkoehnke/WKZombie/README.md

 [![License](https://img.shields.io/cocoapods/l/WKZombie.svg?style=flat)](http://cocoadocs.org/docsets/WKZombie)
 [![Platform](https://img.shields.io/cocoapods/p/WKZombie.svg?style=flat)](http://cocoadocs.org/docsets/WKZombie)

-WKZombie is an **iOS web-browser without a graphical user interface**.
+WKZombie is an **iOS/OSX web-browser without a graphical user interface**.
 It was developed as an experiment in order to familiarize myself with **using functional concepts** written in Swift.

 It incorporates [WebKit](https://webkit.org) (WKWebView) for rendering and [hpple](https://github.com/topfunky/hpple) (libxml2) for parsing the HTML content.
 In addition, it has rudimentary support for parsing and decoding [JSON elements](#json-elements). **Chaining asynchronous actions makes the code compact and easy to use.**